Amy Rose : Le guide complet du personnage emblématique de Sonic

 Conclusion

-Amy Rose has followed a classic path for Sega characters of the 1990s: first "the girl to save," then partner , then fully-fledged heroine .
-Today, she embodies kindness , tenacity , and the idea that compassion can be as powerful as a spin attack .
-As long as Sonic is around, Amy will never be far away… but she is now well-developed enough to exist independently of him .
+Amy Rose has traveled a classic path for Sega characters of the 1990s: first the "girl to be saved", then a partner, then an assertive heroine.
+Today, she embodies kindness, tenacity, and the idea that compassion can be as powerful as a spin attack.
+As long as Sonic is around, Amy will never be far away... but she is now well-developed enough to exist without him.

 Back to blog